Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Discussion

 In this paper, we propose a new framework for analyzing ultra–high-dimensional omics data.
 Our approach builds on the univariate-guided sparse regression (uniLasso) algorithm recently introduced by \citet{uniLasso}.
 More broadly, our work demonstrates how uniLasso can be adapted into a practical framework for biobank-scale PRS construction and how external summary statistics can be integrated into such pipelines.
 Using the Python package \texttt{Adelie}, we implement polygenic risk score (PRS) algorithms for both continuous and binary outcomes.

 We evaluate our methods on SNP data to demonstrate their gains in sparsity and interpretability over existing approaches.
 Our experiments indicate that uniLasso achieves about 40\% more sparsity than Lasso while maintaining comparable predictive performance.
 Furthermore, integrating external data into the framework yields a noteworthy improvement in prediction accuracy.
-In the UK Biobank application, uniLasso with external scores (uniLasso ES) achieves the best or nearly best predictive performance across all four phenotypes.
+In the UK Biobank application, uniLasso with external scores (uniLasso ES) achieves the best predictive performance across all four measured phenotypes.
 Additionally, uniLasso ES retains substantially fewer non-zero coefficients than Lasso and far fewer than PRS-CS, which keeps all SNPs in the model.

 Across all settings, uniLasso’s enforced sparsity enables efficient computation in ultra–high-dimensional regimes while preserving, and often improving upon, the predictive accuracy of dense alternatives.
-It is particularly striking that for height, a canonical highly polygenic trait, our best uniLasso models rely on only $30{,}000-40{,}000$ non-zero SNPs out of more than one million candidates, yet still achieve test $R^2 \approx 0.71$, clearly outperforming PRS-CS on the same dataset.
+It is particularly striking that for height, a canonical highly polygenic trait, our best uniLasso models rely on only about $34{,}000$ non-zero SNPs out of more than one million candidates, yet still achieve test $R^2 \approx 0.71$.
 Despite the extensive LD structure across the genome, uniLasso appears able to concentrate predictive signal onto a comparatively small subset of variants or LD blocks.
-This pattern is consistent with a view in which much of the SNP-heritability is effectively compressed into a modest number of genomic locations, even for traits that are often described as “highly polygenic”.
+This pattern is consistent with a view in which much of the SNP-heritability is concentrated in a modest number of genomic locations, even for traits that are often described as “highly polygenic”.